DTUAqua/spict/README.md

 ## Package requirements

 The package requires [`TMB`](http://www.tmb-project.org) to be installed.
-TMB is available on CRAN and can therefore be installed using the install.packages() command.
-However, it appears that on Windows spict is incompatible with version 1.6.5 of TMB.
-Instead it is recommended to use TMB version 1.6.2, which can be obtained from [`github`](https://github.com/kaskr/adcomp/tree/v1.6.2).
-On Windows: download ZIP, unzip and use the install_windows.R installer to install TMB.
+TMB is now a part of CRAN and can therefore be installed using the install.packages() command.
 For more information about TMB click [`here`](https://github.com/kaskr/adcomp).

-## Linux

-The package can be installed from github:
+## Installing the spict package

+To install spict from GitHub use

 ```
 library(devtools)
-install_github("mawp/spict/spict")
+install_github("mawp/spict/spict")            # master branch
+install_github("mawp/spict/spict", ref="dev") # development branch
 ```

 Windows
 -------
-Important: on Windows the spict package has been tested and works with version 1.6.2 of TMB (but not 1.6.5).
-Get version 1.6.2 as described above.

-1. Download the compressed spict source code by clicking the Download ZIP button.
-Alternatively install git and clone the spict repository.
+The above procedure using install_github() should now work on Windows (make sure to remove spict before trying to reinstall).
+If it doesn't work the old, but tedious, procedure can be used:

-2. Start 64 bit R and change working directory to the (cloned or unzipped) ```spict``` folder.
+1. Start 64 bit R and change working directory to the (cloned or unzipped) ```spict``` folder.

-3. From R run: ```source("install_windows.R")```
+2. From R run: ```source("install_windows.R")```

-This requires that Rtools is installed, which may be the case if TMB is installed.
-If not Rtools can be obtained [`here`](https://cran.r-project.org/bin/windows/Rtools/).
+This requires that Rtools is installed.
+Rtools can be obtained [`here`](https://cran.r-project.org/bin/windows/Rtools/).
 When running install_windows.R remember to set your working directory to the spict directory containing install_windows.R.